SocialFinanceDigitalLabs/RTOF-specification/collections/_records/baseline.md

   - comments: null
     description: Do you identify as transgender?
 A question which follows on from the question in the person data form, with 'identify as transgender', 'do not identify as transgender' or 'prefer not to say'.
-To be collected once and submitted within 3 months of enrolment.
+This is a non-mandatory data field, people have the option to ask this question, but are not forced to answer To be collected once and submitted within 3 months of enrolment.
     dimensions: null
     foreign_keys: null
     id: transgender
-    latest_comments: tbc with Ecorys, Palladium and HO
+    latest_comments: tbc with Ecorys and Palladium
     name: Transgender
     primary_key: false
     sample_generator: null